CPK Insurance

 Non-compliance can result in fines, loss of contracts, and personal liability:

-- New Jersey requires businesses to maintain proof of general liability coverage for most commercial leases, so paperhanger businesses may need evidence of liability coverage before signing or renewing space.
+• Most commercial leases in New Jersey require proof of general liability coverage, so paperhanger businesses may need evidence of liability coverage before signing or renewing space.

 Get Your Paperhanger Insurance Quote in New Jersey